 For each flight:

-A) Request permission at least two weeks in advance.
+- Fill out and submit your request for permission at least two weeks in advance.

 - If special waivers, authorizations or permission from the property owner are required, submit copies.
 It may be necessary to request permission for multiple times or multiple days, even though you are not likely to operate at all these times.
 For example, you might wish to fly in the morning, say on Tuesday the 20th, but as it is impossible to predict the weather far enough in advance, you request permission to fly Tuesday, Wednesday or Thursday, and explain that you will operate on one of these dates, depending on weather.

 - If you need to make a request for multiple flights, do so, but try to distinguish between multiple flights and weather contingencies.
 The more obvious the justification of the request for multiple dates the easier it will be to review.
 Example, you might ask to fly each Tuesday in April to capture the unique colors of spring.
 A request to fly from 10:00 – 11:00 A.M. for the dates July 1, 2017 to December 31, 2017 might be difficult to review and approve.
 If in doubt contact the Operations Manager to discuss your particular situation to arrive at a reasonable request which will in turn facilitate the best possible approval.
 The Operations Manager will return your request with an approval (with conditions), a disapproval, or a request for more information.
 If approved (with or without conditions), sign to accept and return a signed copy to the OM.
 You should take a copy of the signed approval with you when you fly.

 - Depending on where and when you will be flying, your approval may require that you notify MedCom and/or the Albemarle County Emergency Communications Center.
 The instructions and the phone numbers will be in your approval.